 The Petroleum Act of Liberia 2014 does not provide for shares in the petroleum companies to be held in petroleum companies.

-The GoL does not hold any shares in petroleum companies during the FY 2023.
+The GoL does not hold any shares in petroleum companies during FY 2023.

 State interests in the petroleum agreements